andregasser/bigbone/README.md

 - `sample-java` for Java example code
 - `sample-kotlin` for Kotlin example code

 You can run them on your machine.
-Usually, they required some program arguments to be set before launch.
+Usually, they require some program arguments to be set before launch.
 Please have a look at the code for details.

 We also provide some guidance in [USAGE.md](USAGE.md).